trixi-framework/Trixi.jl/docs/src/development.md

 code modifications do not seem to have any effect, scroll up in your terminal to check if you missed earlier syntax errors, or - if in doubt - restart your REPL.

-#### Files not tracked after changing branches
+#### Files are not tracked after changing branches
 Sometimes, Revise stops tracking files when changing the Git branch.
-This is particularly annoying for a developer, since it **does not come with any warning**!
+That is, modifications to Trixi's source files will not be reloaded by Revise and thus have no effect of a currently running REPL session.
+This issue is particularly annoying for a developer, since it **does not come with any warning**!
 Therefore, it is good practice to always restart the REPL after changing branches.

 #### Changes to type definitions are not allowed
 Revise cannot handle changes to type definitions, e.g., when modifying the